PyPSA/PyPSA/doc/users.rst

 * `TransnetBW <https://www.transnetbw.de/>`_, the German transmission system operation in southwest Germany: used PyPSA-Eur-Sec for a study in 2020 of the grid requirements in 2050 with a 90% reduction of carbon dioxide emissions in electricity, buildings and transport, see `Stromnetz 2050 <https://www.transnetbw.de/de/stromnetz2050/>`_

 * `The Energy and Resources Institute <https://www.teriin.org/>`_ (TERI) in New Delhi, India: Used PyPSA for a 2020 government-supported study of the Indian power system in 2030, see `Renewable Power Pathways Report <https://www.teriin.org/sites/default/files/2020-07/Renewable-Power-Pathways-Report.pdf>`_

+* `Agora Energiewende <https://www.agora-energiewende.de/>`_, a think tank and policy institute in Germany: uses PyPSA for energy system integration studies, see for example this study from 2020: `Minimizing the cost of integrating wind and solar power in Japan <https://www.agora-energiewende.de/en/publications/minimizing-the-cost-of-integrating-wind-and-solar-power-in-japan/>`_

 * `Saudi Aramco <https://www.aramco.com/>`_: used PyPSA for an assessment of renewables integration in 2019, see `arXiv:1709.03761 <https://arxiv.org/abs/1709.03761>`_